Table of Contents

 Good Manners Matter

 Once there was a boy named Saurabh who was very intelligent but did not have good manners.
-He never said “please,” “sorry,” or “thank you.”
-He spoke loudly and interrupted others while talking.
+He never said “please,” “sorry,” or “thank you,” and spoke loudly and interrupted others.
 Because of this, many people avoided him.

-One day, Saurabh went to a birthday party with his parents.
-There, he saw another boy who spoke politely to everyone.
-That boy greeted elders, waited for his turn, and thanked people for small things.
-Everyone liked him and praised his behavior.
+One day, at a birthday party, Saurabh saw another boy who spoke politely to everyone, greeted elders, waited for his turn, and thanked people for small things.
+Everyone liked and praised him.

 Saurabh felt embarrassed and understood his mistake.
-He realized that good manners make a person liked and respected.
 From the next day, he started speaking politely, listening to others, and showing respect.

 Moral: Good manners make a person respected and loved.